 Paper and pencil tests have long been criticized as they so inadequately measure the richness of thinking and behaving.
 Direct observation is difficult to implement due to expense and control factor.
-The subjective qualities of "common sense", "ability to relate well to people" to "conceptualize" and "to learn from experience" are commonly outside of the range of currently available testing at these larger, more consequential characteristics of people functioning in their professional environment does not mean we must abandon all attempts to evaluate performance.
+The subjective qualities of "common sense", "ability to relate well to people" to "conceptualize" and "to learn from experience" are commonly outside of the range of currently available testing devices.

+Yet, because our technology of ability measurement is not yet refined enough to get at these larger, more consequential characteristics of people functioning in their professional environment does not mean we must abandon all attempts to evaluate performance.
 Until more refined techniques are available, the compilation of a portfolio documenting skills is one alternative currently available.
 It requires the applicant to show evidence of a skill through the production of actual working materials that have exercised that skill.